SamiIonesi/Signal_Analyzer/README.md

 **The extreme values** ​​of a signal refer to the points where the signal reaches its maximum or minimum amplitude.
 These are important features in signal analysis because they provide information about the intensity, dynamics, and nature of the signal. <br>

 #### Example
-This is an example from a portion of a signal in which we can see local maxima, local minima, global maximum and global minimum.
+This is an example from a portion of a signal in which we can see local maxima, local minima, global maximum and global minimum. <br>
 ![Extrems_of_a_signal](https://github.com/user-attachments/assets/5cc70f97-a7b5-4fbd-b127-3eb964b38a35)

 #### Extreme values Python functions